LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/4_MU_RTU_Monitor_Design.md

 #### Difference between RTU and PLC

 A **Remote Terminal Unit (RTU)** and a **Programmable Logic Controller (PLC)** are both critical to industrial automation but serve distinct roles.
-An RTU specializes in *remote monitoring and control* across geographically dispersed systems, such as power grids, by collecting data from field devices (e.g., sensors, breakers) and transmitting it to centralized SCADA systems using protocols like DNP3 or IEC 60870-5.
+An RTU specializes in remote monitoring and control across geographically dispersed systems, such as power grids, by collecting data from field devices (e.g., sensors, breakers) and transmitting it to centralized SCADA systems using protocols like DNP3 or IEC 60870-5 MMS.
 RTUs prioritize ruggedness, long-range communication, and low power consumption for harsh or isolated environments.
-In contrast, a PLC focuses on *localized real-time control* of machinery or processes (e.g., assembly lines, breaker logic) using ladder logic programming.
+In contrast, a PLC focuses on localized real-time control of machinery or processes (e.g., assembly lines, breaker logic) using ladder logic programming.
 PLCs excel in high-speed, deterministic operations and interface directly with sensors/actuators via industrial protocols like Modbus or PROFINET.
-While modern systems blur these lines—with hybrid devices integrating RTU-PLC functionalities—the core distinction remains: RTUs bridge *data communication* between remote sites and control centers, whereas PLCs execute *automated control logic* at the edge.
+While modern systems blur these lines—with hybrid devices integrating RTU-PLC functionalities—the core distinction remains: RTUs bridge data communication between remote sites and control centers, whereas PLCs execute automated control logic at the edge.
 In power grid simulations, RTUs emulate wide-area data aggregation, while PLCs model localized breaker control algorithms, highlighting their complementary roles in grid automation.

 > Reference: https://galooli.com/glossary/what-is-rtu/